A Contour Integral-Based Algorithm for Computing Generalized Singular Values: Conclusions

 \section{Conclusions}

 In this work we propose a contour integral-based algorithm for computing partial SVD/GSVD through the Jordan--Wielandt matrix (pencil).
 This is a special case of the symmetric eigenvalue problem, targeting interior eigenvalues.
-We analyze four choices of spectral projectors tailored to this problem and identify one spectral projector that is both robust and effective.
-Numerical experiments illustrates that our proposed algorithm can compute partial SVD/GSVD efficiently and accurately.
+We analyze four choices of spectral projectors tailored to this problem.
+Though all of these choices lead to structure-exploiting algorithms, they may behave quite differently, partly depending on the initial guess provided by the user.
+We identify one spectral projector that is both robust and effective.
+Numerical experiments illustrate that our proposed algorithm can compute partial SVD/GSVD efficiently and accurately.

 There are several potential usages of our algorithm.
 When a large number of (generalized) singular values are of interest, our algorithm can be incorporated into a spectral slicing framework.
 Our algorithm can also be adopted to improve low-precision solutions produced by other algorithms.
 This is a promising feature that can possibly be exploited in modern mixed precision algorithms.
-Development in these directions are planned as our future work.
+Development in these directions is planned as our future work.

-\section{Further discussions}
+\section{Further Discussions}

-In Section~\ref{subsubsec:P^+andP^-}, we mentioned that augmenting the trial subspace with a pair of contours can often accelerate the convergence of the FEAST-SVD solver (in fact, also for FEAST-GSVD), and, in addition, such an acceleration can be inherited by subsequent iterations even if the trial subspace is only augmented in the first iteration.
+In Section~\ref{subsubsec:P^+andP^-}, we mentioned that augmenting the trial subspace with a pair of contours can often accelerate the convergence of the FEAST-SVD algorithm (in fact, also for FEAST-GSVD), and, in addition, such an acceleration can be inherited by subsequent iterations even if the trial subspace is only augmented in the first iteration.
 In the following, we provide a brief explanation for such a fast convergence.

 Let us assume that in the generic case

 and